Azure/GPT-RAG/docs/GH-SETUP.md

 # Decisions required:

-- Whether a single or multiple Service Principals will be used for each environment
+- Names of Service Principals will be used, and whether to use a single or multiple Service Principals
 - Whether to use federated identity or client secret for authentication
 - Decisions on which GitHub repo, Azure subscription, and Azure location to use